fraillt/bitsery/CONTRIBUTING.md

 # Contributing to Bitsery

 So you want to contribute something to Bitsery?
 That's great!
-Contributions are always very much appreciated, whether it's a bug fix, a new feature - or just a fix to the documentation.
+Contributions are always very much appreciated, whether it's a bug fix, a new feature or documentation.
 However, to make sure the process of accepting patches goes smoothly, you should try to follow these few simple guidelines when you contribute: